Hupacasath First Nation

-The Hupacasath First Nation is a First Nations government based in the Alberni Valley on the west coast of Vancouver Island in British Columbia, Canada.
+The Hupacasath First Nation (styled Hupačasath or Ḥupač̓asatḥ) is a First Nations government based in the Alberni Valley on the west coast of Vancouver Island in British Columbia, Canada with approximately 232,000-hectares of territory and approximately 300 members across five reserves.
 It is a member of the Nuu-chah-nulth Tribal Council.
 An alternate spelling of Hupacasath is Opetchesaht or Opitchesaht.
-Hupacasath First Nation consists of approximately 300 members across five reserves.

-In September 2012, the Government of Canada Foreign Investment Promotion and Protection Agreement signed a trade agreement with Chinese investors giving them control over major assets such as coal on its 232,000-hectare territory.
+In September 2012, the Government of Canada signed the Canada-China Promotion and Reciprocal Protection of Investments Agreement (also known as Canada China FIPA) with The People's Republic of China giving them control over major assets such as coal on its territory.
 It comes into effect when it has been ratified by both sides.
 The Hupacasath First Nations "community argued in federal court in June that the federal government is required to consult First Nations under Section 35 of the Constitution Act, which provides constitutional protection to the aboriginal and treaty rights of aboriginal peoples in Canada."

 For thousands of years the Hupacasath people have occupied their traditional territory on Central Vancouver Island (See Traditional Territory Map).
 The Hupacasath are three distinct tribes: the Muh-uulth-aht, Kleh-koot-aht and Cuu-ma-as-aht (Ahahswinis).

 The Muh-uulth-aht people (means people from where there is mountain with the face burnt off) lived in the Great Central Lake area with villages located at the head of Great Central Lake and around the Beaver Creek area of Stamp Falls.
 Their chief was named Kanaawis (Kanowish) who was a great warrior in his time.
 This area was and still is a great place for hunting deer, elk fowl, etc. as well for fishing and food gathering activities.